 Or maybe the lesson is this (a genre lesson).
 Lucretius, the Roman poet,

-readers to imagine -a very science fictional project, this- they could
+his readers to imagine -a very science fictional project, this- they

-carry a spear to the very end of the universe.
-Stand there, and hurl
+could carry a spear to the very end of the universe.
+Stand there, and

-the spear into the abyss.
-If you hear a clang (version #1), then you
+hurl the spear into the abyss.
+If you hear a clang (version #1), then

-know that your spear struck something material, so there's more material
+you know that your spear struck something material, so there's more

-out there.
-If you hear nothing (version #2), and the spear just vanishes,
+material out there.
+If you hear nothing (version #2), and the spear

-that means there's more space out there.
-Either way, you've performed
+just vanishes, that means there's more space out there.
+Either way,

-worlds where we cast our imaginary probe into the unknowable, and "hear
+set of fictional worlds where we cast our imaginary probe into the unknowable,

 Interestingly, you could argue that real, serious science currently